 The main goal of the President of Romania is to build a strong relationship between the Romanian society and the Romanian state and the diaspora, beneficial in both directions.
 The strategic potential of the Romanian diaspora as a bridge with other countries must be exploited, and the relevant institutions must be able to facilitate the contribution of a large diaspora to the development and modernization of Romania.
 The Romanian state has begun to make greater efforts to meet the legitimate expectations of Romanian citizens living abroad to be provided with services and assistance at standards specific to a Member State of the European Union.

-Preserving and affirming the ethnic, linguistic, cultural and religious Romanian identity of the communities abroad is one of the most outstanding objectives for the Romanian foreign policy.
-The traditional values need to represent the link between Romania and the Romanian communities abroad.
+Preserving and affirming the Romanian ethnic, linguistic, cultural and religious identity among communities abroad is one of Romania’s most important objectives.
+Language, faith and traditional values are the link between Romania and Romanian communities living abroad.

-The long-term goal is that Romania reach the expected level of welfare for the expat Romanians to have real options to come back, sure that at home their work is appreciated and rewarded the same.
-The decision to live and work abroad must become just a matter of choice, not a constraint.
+President Klaus Iohannis’ long-term goal is for Romania to reach a level of development that allows those in the diaspora to have real options to return home.
+The decision to live and work abroad must become a matter of choice.

-Additionally, our compatriots abroad are genuine ambassadors of Romanian culture and traditions and represent the country’s visiting card abroad.
-Romania’s perception outside its borders is built up by each of millions of Romanians all over the world.
+At the same time, our compatriots in the diaspora are true ambassadors of Romanian culture and traditions and represent the country’s calling card abroad.
+Romania’s image in the world is built through the contribution of each of the millions of Romanians in all corners of the world.